SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 Open payment framework is CMS-driven.
 If you are using the [Spartacus Sample Data Extension](link), the open payment framework CMS components are already enabled.
 However, if you decide not to use the `spartacussampledata` extension, you can enable the open payment framework CMS components manually through ImpEx.

-OPF requires three CMS elements to work properly: content pages, content slots, and page-slot relations.
+Open payment framework requires three CMS elements to work properly: content pages, content slots, and page-slot relations.
 If you are not using the Spartacus Sample Data Extension, you can add each of these elements manually, as described in the following sections.

 Content pages define the checkout pages users navigate to.
 Content slots are areas where components are placed within pages.
 Page-slot relations connect pages to slots and define the layout structure.
 Each ImpEx script is prepended with the following variables: